oyd11/awesome-lang/ArabicShaami.md

 Elehay

-Yonahan Elihai's books are awesome. 😊 I also like the methods by Moin Halloun (Spoken Arabic for Foreigners) and Omar Othman (Yallah nihki arabi).
+Yonahan Elihai's books are awesome.

+ 😊 I also like the methods by Moin Halloun (Spoken Arabic for Foreigners)

+ Omar Othman (Yallah nihki arabi)

 In terms of online audio material I would recommend the YouTube channel LearnArabicwithMaha.

 Lebanese